reduxframework/docs/docs/configuration/fields/validate.md

 )
 ```

-The function you set can do anything.
+The function you add could do anything.
 Here is an example:
 ```php
 if ( ! function_exists( 'test_custom_callback' ) ) {
 	/**